Most Forgiving Muscleback Irons 2023

 Nothing feels like a Srixon

 I tried many many muscleback irons, from Mizuno to TaylorMade to Ping to Cobra to Itobori.
-I like them all but the Srixon Z Forged appealed to every fiber of my being.
+I like them all but the Srixon Z Forged is just made of superior metals.

 These are one of the most forgiving muscleback irons I’ve played and it's because they use superior metals to any other big manufacturer.
 The metal is soft, the sweet spot feels like a tuning fork ringing in your loins.

-The Z-Forged irons have a signature 'double curve' design which helps these clubs provide maximum workability.
+The Z-Forged irons have a signature 'double curve' design which helped me use the clubs with maximum workability.
 The forged construction delivers a fantastic soft feel and the V sole promotes optimized turf interaction and stability.
+The leading edge will enter the ground, but then does not get stuck, instead sliding through the other side, smoothly.
+The best muscle back iron on the market is the Srixon Z Forged.

 Pros